barrelstrength/craft-master/README.md

 ### Dynamic environment variables

-Craft Master updates `web/index.php` to include `.multienv.php` which adds support for defining the `ENVIRONMENT` and `SITE_URL` variables as part of the web request.
+Craft Master updates `web/index.php` to include `config/multienv.php` which adds support for defining the `ENVIRONMENT` and `SITE_URL` variables as part of the web request.
 The `ENVIRONMENT` and `SITE_URL` variables are used in the `config/general.php` file to help define several other settings.

 ### Site URL and @web